claybrooks/claybrooks.github.io/_posts/2021-04-09-python-dynamic-xml.md

 - Before deciding to raise an exception, we see if member a is in our data dictionary.
 If it is, we return the data pointed to by a.
 If it's not, we raise a ValueError just like what would be raised if we had not overridden \__get__ in the first place.
 - Same goes with \__setitem__.
-Only here, we have to take some care not to trigger a recursive loop.
 If the member being set is an actual defined member of the class, then we need to call super().\__setitem__().
 The only thing we are trying to override is access of the data dictionary member, all other member invocations we can pass along to the super.
 And, as a little exercise, you can see what happens if you do try to set pre-defined data members within \__setitem__.
 It ends up being a recursive loop that eventually blows the callstack.

 So, lets change the XmlNode class slightly and make the point of the post obvious.
 There are some deficiencies in the code below which will be fixed later in the post.
 Ignore them for now.

 ```python